-The HT815D0 is a mask ROM type voice synthesizer with 11.2-second voice capacity.
+The HT817D0 is a mask ROM type voice synthesizer with 16.8-second voice capacity.
 A group of pre-recorded voice sections is played upon receipt of key trigger input signals.
 Two FLAG signals are output while playing voices.

-The 11.2-second voice capacity can be divided into sections of arbitrary length.
+The 16.8-second voice capacity can be divided into sections of arbitrary length.
 Notice that the silence length and end-pulse width are not included in the memory.

-By using Holtek's programming tools, the contents and arrangement of sections, key features and FLAG output are all programmable before device fabrication.
+By using Holtek's programming tools, the contents and arrangement of sections, as well as key features and FLAG output are all programmable before device fabrication.

 The IC provides 12 key inputs (KEY1~KEY12).
 Of the 12 keys, KEY1 can be optioned as a direct, sequential or random trigger key.
 KEY12 can be selected as a stop or direct key.
-The remaining 10 keys (KEY2~KEY11), are used as direct keys exclusively.
+As for the remaining 10 keys (KEY2~KEY11), they are used as direct keys exclusively.